 - Removing rubber seal and plastic moldings from outside the windshield – 3 min

-- Removal of plastic trims, rearview mirror, and any sensors around/on the windshield – 10 min
+- Removal of plastic trims, rearview mirror, and rain sensor around/on the windshield – 10 min

 - Cutting the urethane adhesive that holds the windshield in place – 5 min